yukonmakesgames/blankit/README.md

 - An achievement system with a backup local save file for API call failures.
 [WIP 🏗️]
 - Remote Configurations that you can host on your website that Blankit will automatically download and allow you to pull from on launch.
 [WIP 🏗️]
 - An API Handling system that allows you to plug-and-play SDKs after building the initial connection.
 [WIP 🏗️]
-- A full localization tool allowing you to setup loc terms, export to csv files, and import back into Blankit!
-[WIP 🏗️]
 - Pausing and time management.
 [WIP 🏗️]
 - And more!
 (If I or you can think of anything!)